tadasant/tadasant/src/pages/blog/how-i-funnelled-my-way-into-9-offers-from-sf-tech-startups/index.md

 **Why this is important**: From what I can tell from feedback I’ve gotten, an interviewer might draw two conclusions from this Q/A interaction:

-1. The candidate is deeply, genuinely interested in our company and what we’re doing; s/he _really_ wants to work here
+1. The candidate is deeply, genuinely interested in our company and what we’re doing; s/he _really_ wants to work here.
 2. The candidate exhibits critical thinking skills that might be useful beyond the typical responsibilities associated with an engineer (which could be a big deal for startups that require engineers to wear a lot of hats).

 If they’re on the edge of a pass/fail grade for your interview, this interaction could tip it in the positive direction.
 If the Q/A is an extremely positive interaction that goes on for a few minutes, you can count on [the serial-position effect](https://en.wikipedia.org/wiki/Serial-position_effect) to influence your interviewers’ final perception of you when they come to the team debrief table at the end of a long day.